-In 2006, Health Canada (HC) completed a State of the Science report for PFOS, its salts and its precursors (HC, 2006).
-In 2006, ECCC published an ecological screening assessment for PFOS, its salts and its precursors (EC, 2006).
+In 2006, Health Canada (HC) completed a State of the Science report (HC, 2006) and ECCC published an ecological screening assessment (EC, 2006) for PFOS, its salts and its precursors.
 The HC State of Science report found that PFOS and its precursors were not harmful to human health at the levels of exposure that were assessed.
 ECCC concluded that PFOS and its salts were harmful to the environment.
 In 2012, HC and ECCC completed a screening assessment to address the potential for harm to Canadians and to the environment from PFOA, its salts and precursors (EC and HC, 2012b).
 Based upon a comparison of levels to which Canadians may be exposed to PFOA and its salts and precursors, and the levels associated with health effects, the risk to human health from these substances was considered to be low.
 ECCC concluded that PFOA and its salts and precursors were harmful to the environment.
 In 2012, ECCC completed an ecological screening assessment for long-chain (C9 - C20) PFCAs (EC, 2012a) and concluded that LC-PFCAs and their salts and precursors were also harmful to the environment.
-As the ecological assessments concluded that PFOS, PFOA, LC PFCAs, and their salts and precursors are harmful to the environment, PFOS, PFOA, LC-PFCAs, and their salts and their salts and precursors are harmful to the environment, PFOS, PFOA, LC-PFCAs, and their salts and their salts and precursors were placed on Canada's List of Toxic Substances under CEPA.
+As the ecological assessments concluded that PFOS, PFOA, LC PFCAs, and their salts and precursors were placed on Canada's List of Toxic Substances under CEPA.

-The ecological assessment for PFOS showed that estimated no effect levels of PFOS for fish, birds (liver), birds (serum), and wildlife were 0.491 μ g/L, 0.609 μ g/g, 0.873 μ g/mL, and 0.408 μ g/g, respectively.
+The ecological assessment for PFOS showed that estimated no effect levels of PFOS for fish, birds (liver), birds (serum), and wildlife were 0.491 $\mu$ g/L, 0.609 $\mu$ g/g, 0.873 $\mu$ g/mL, and 0.408 $\mu$ g/g, respectively.
 Environmental concentrations demonstrated that some wildlife organisms in Canada (e.g. polar bear, bird species) could be near or at effect levels and could be harmed by exposures to PFOS (EC, 2006).
-Studies showed that PFOA is extremely persistent in the environment, is highly soluble in water, and due to its low vapour pressure, the aquatic environment is expected to be its primary sink.
 The ecological assessment for PFOA showed that PFOA exhibits moderate to low acute toxicities in pelagic organisms, including fish (70-2,470 mg/L), and exhibits low chronic toxicities in benthic organisms (>100 mg/L; EC and HC, 2012b).
 The ecological assessment for LC-PFCAs showed that LC-PFCAs were of low to moderate toxicity to aquatic organisms, with acute toxicity values ranging from 8.8-285 mg/L. LC-PFCAs have also been shown to cause oxidative stress to Great Lakes species such as the common cormorant.
 PFOS, PFOA, LC-PFCAs, and their salts and precursors are extremely persistent and meet the criteria for persistence under the Persistence and Bioaccumulation Regulation; though, they do not meet the criteria for bioaccumulation (EC, 2012a).
 The numeric criteria for bioaccumulation, as outlined in the Persistence and Bioaccumulation Regulations, are based on bioaccumulation data for freshwater aquatic species (fish) only, and for substances that preferentially partition to lipids.
 Thus, the criteria may not completely reflect the bioaccumulation potential for PFOS, PFOA and the LC-PFCAs that preferentially partition to the liver, blood and kidneys in terrestrial and marine mammals.
-As such, PFOS, PFOA and LC-

-PFCAs did not meet the numeric criteria for bioaccumulation as outlined in the Persistence and Bioaccumulation Regulations.
+As such, PFOS, PFOA and LC-PFCAs did not meet the numeric criteria for bioaccumulation as outlined in the Persistence and Bioaccumulation Regulations.
 Therefore, the ecological screening assessment conclusions for PFOS, PFOA, LC-PFCAs, and their salts and precursors were based on a weight of evidence approach that considered persistence, bioaccumulation, temporal trends in some species (e.g., the polar bear), longrange transport, and the widespread presence of these substances in the Canadian environment (including the Great Lakes and the Arctic) and in wildlife.